Zanark/Zanark/README.md

 </center>

 <p align="center">
-	A hobbyist game developer and a Linux enthusiast from India.
+	A Python developer, Linux enthusiast and a hobbyist game developer from India.
 </p>